 Of the three muscles responsible for retracting the upper eyelid, the levator muscle is the most important, and damage to the levator is nearly always responsible for ptosis.

 When the levator muscle has been weakened but is still functional, it becomes stretched by the weight of the eyelid.
-Surgery can shorten the muscle, returning its function and giving it a chance to regain strength.
+Ptosis correction surgery can shorten the muscle, returning its function and giving it a chance to regain strength.
 When the levator muscle is too damaged for this approach, surgery may sever or remove it, allowing the other two muscles – Müller’s muscle and the frontalis muscle—to take up the responsibility of retracting the eyelid.

-Because surgery for ptosis directly affects the eye’s musculature, it may result in slightly asymmetrical eyelids.
+Because surgery for drooping eyelids directly affects the eye’s musculature, it may result in slightly asymmetrical eyelids.
 When muscles do not respond as hoped, they may not be able to retract the eyelid completely or at all following surgery.
 Not all eye surgeons have significant experience with ptosis surgery, so patients are advised to ask plenty of questions before settling on a surgeon with an adequate background.